Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 ## 1.Find a History

 **Who is the person behind it?**

- Filling out this basic informationform meight help you to know the person better before getting in contact.
+ Filling out this basic information-form might help you to know the person better before getting in contact.

             Name-Nickname:
             Nationality:
             Age: